Ritchie-R-H/Spam-Email-Detector/README.md

 # Spam-Email-Detector

-This is the final project for NYU CS9053, which includes the following technical highlights：
+This is the final project for NYU CS9053 and is also used for reviewing Java programming, which includes the following technical highlights：
 1. Model training: \
    Naive Bayes classification algorithm \
    Dataset Handling